Arthropleuridea: Distribution and size

 Arthropleuridea is most famous for Arthropleura (order Arthropleurida).
 Tracks from Arthropleura up to 50 cm wide have been found at Joggins, Nova Scotia.
 Reaching over 2 meters in length, arthropleurids are among the largest arthropods ever to have lived.
 The lack of large terrestrial vertebrate predators and the highly oxygenic atmosphere at that time probably enabled them to grow so large.
 It was previously believed that Arthropleura became extinct as the coal swamps dried out.
 However, many fossils have been discovered after the Carboniferous rainforest collapse.
 A more recent proposal is that predation by tetrapods and the aridification of the equator caused it to become extinct.
 Arthropleura has been found from the Upper Carboniferous of Europe and North America.

 Eoarthropleura has been found from the Upper Silurian through the Upper Devonian of Europe and North America.

 Microdecemplex, of the order Microdecemplicida, was dwarfed by the other Arthropleurideans, at just a few millimeters long.
 The genus is known from the Middle through Upper Devonian of New York state, USA.
+This genus, however, is suggested to reject from Arthropleuridea after research of well-preserved specimen of Arthropleura.